 Breaks and the way to and from work are not working time.
 For miners who work underground, breaks count as working time.

 Tip: Write down your working time and breaks every day.
 Have your boss/foreman sign your notes.
 If that is not possible, ask a work colleague, for example, for their signature.
 This is important in the event of a dispute because you have to prove your working time.
-Use for example the which you can download and print out.
+Use for example the working time calendar which you can download and print out.

 Employees are entitled to paid holiday leave of at least 24 working days per calendar year.
 That is four weeks holiday a year, as Saturdays also count as working days.
 The entitlement arises only six months after the start of the employment relationship.
 If the duration of the employment relationship is shorter than six months, you are entitled to proportional holidays (two working days per month).